newrelic/open-install-library/recipes/newrelic/infrastructure/nrdot/oracle-otel/README.md

 ---

-## What you get (both topologies)
+## What you get (all topologies)

-One `nrdot-collector` service, one `/etc/nrdot-collector/oracle-config.yaml`, with a separate `nroracledb/<N>` receiver and pipeline pair per instance that passed its checks.
-For 2+ instances, the receivers share their common settings (collection interval, events, top-query/query-sample collection, the ~60-entry metrics list) via a YAML anchor — only `endpoint`, `username`, `password`, and `service` differ per instance — following the pattern documented at https://docs.newrelic.com/docs/opentelemetry/database/otel-oracledb/#rds-multi-receiver-config.
+One `nrdot-collector` service, one `/etc/nrdot-collector/oracle-config.yaml`, with a separate receiver and pipeline pair per instance that passed its checks — `nroracledb/<N>` for RDS/self-hosted, `nroracledb/adb<N>` for ADB.
+For 2+ instances, the receivers share their common settings (collection interval, events, top-query/query-sample collection, the ~60-entry metrics list) via a YAML anchor, following the pattern documented at https://docs.newrelic.com/docs/opentelemetry/database/otel-oracledb/#rds-multi-receiver-config.
+For RDS/self-hosted, only `endpoint`, `username`, `password`, and `service` differ per instance.
+For ADB, the connection is a single `datasource` URL (embedding the wallet directory via a `WALLET=` parameter, since ADB's driver has no way to express that as a discrete field), so the whole `datasource` line differs per instance instead.

 Check the result:
 ```bash